markshust/docker-magento/README.md

 ### Database

 - The hostname of each service is the name of the service within the `docker-compose.yml` file.
 So for example, MySQL's hostname is `db` (not `localhost`) when accessing it from within a Docker container.
+Elasticsearch's hostname is `elasticsearch`.

 ### Composer Authentication